sujith-eag/personal-site/content/docs/python/col_extra/unit_2_ans_1.md

 **Answer :**

-Although tuples are immutable and cannot be modified, there are few methods that can be useful:
+Although tuples are immutable and cannot be modified, there are few methods:
 * `len()` :  Returns the number of elements in the tuple.
 * `count(x)`  : Returns the number of occurrences of the element `x` in the tuple.
 * `index(x)`  : Returns the index of the first occurrence of element `x` in the tuple.
 Raises a `ValueError` if `x` is not found.